 Chimanimani National Park

-Stretching for 171 square kilometers at the southern corner of the Eastern highlands and extending for 50 kilometers along the border with Mozambique, this park is known for its rugged mountain magnificence boosted by numerous phenomenal gorges and high summits standing up to altitude of 2436 meters above sea level and is the starting point for several springs and streams as well as breathtaking waterfalls including the Bridal Veil falls found in the Eland Sanctuary as well as the jaw-dropping views of the Pork pie Mountain range.
-This wild and unexplored site as well as the panoramic views, cascading streams, verdant forest and numerous waterholes make Chimanimani National Park a real Paradise.
+Stretching for 171 square kilometers at the southern corner of the Eastern highlands and extending for 50 kilometers along the border with Mozambique, this park is known for its rugged mountain magnificence boosted by numerous phenomenal gorges and high summits standing up to an altitude of 2436 meters above sea level and is the starting point for several springs and streams, as well as breathtaking waterfalls including the Bridal Veil, falls found in the Eland Sanctuary as well as the jaw-dropping views of the Pork pie Mountain range.
+This wild and unexplored site as well as the panoramic views, cascading streams, verdant forest, and numerous waterholes make Chimanimani National Park a real Paradise.

 Things in Chimanimani National Park that will take your breath away

-The Wildlife numbers here are not many but you will get the opportunity of encountering leopards, elands, Klipspringers, bushbucks, sable antelopes, impalas, Roan antelopes and blue duikers among others.
+The Wildlife numbers here are not many but you will get the opportunity to encounter leopards, elands, Klipspringers, bushbucks, sable antelopes, impalas, Roan antelopes, and blue duikers among others.
 Also, forest lovers will be captivated by the virgin forests and tree species of the area.
-The lush, dense and moist forest here is exceptional and offers shelter to several species of birds, butterflies and reptiles among others.
+The lush, dense, and moist forest here is exceptional and offers shelter to several species of birds, butterflies, and reptiles among others.

-Chimanimani National Park is a delight for forest lovers because its dense, moist and lush forest is a haven to numerous species of plants, butterflies, birds and reptiles especially snakes.
+Chimanimani National Park is a delight for forest lovers because its dense, moist, and lush forest is a haven for numerous species of plants, butterflies, birds, and reptiles, especially snakes.
 However, there are no permanent roads within this wilderness area thus only narrow tracks and footpaths are available to lead tourists to the different areas of the Park but this even makes the Park more exciting to explore.

-The Eland Sanctuary, an area standing at 2436 meters (7992 feet) and is also a source of numerous natural falls (like the Bridal Veil Falls), rivers, springs and streams as well as offering magnificent views of the Pork Pie Mountain Range.
+The Eland Sanctuary, an area standing at 2436 meters (7992 feet) is also a source of numerous natural falls (like the Bridal Veil Falls), rivers, springs, and streams as well as offering magnificent views of the Pork Pie Mountain Range.

 Activities within Chimanimani National Park